writechoiceorg/rocketlawyer/pages/build_custom_ui.md

 <a name="step-5"></a>
 # Step 5: Navigating Question Pages
 As users progress through the interview, you will retrieve and submit individual pages of questions.
 This step ensures that user responses are captured, stored, and used to generate the next page, guiding the user through the document creation process.
+The following sections describe how to access the interview pages.
+To learn how to build each page based on the API responses provided by Rocket Lawyer, check [Build Interview Pages](link to the new page).
 ## Get First Page
 Retrieve the first page of the interview session through the [Retrieve a Page](/docs/rocketdoc-api-product-sandbox/1/routes/interviews/%7BinterviewId%7D/pages/%7BpageId%7D/get) endpoint.
 To retrieve the first page, you will add the `pageId` parameter in the path as "first".
 > **Ephemeral Interview**
-> When using the ephemeral interviews, you will always receive a page preview since no end-user data is stored by Rocket Lawyer.
-Therefore, the `answersPayload` will always contain the default content.
+> When using the ephemeral interviews, you must provide the `answersPayload` to Rocket Lawyer servers to generate previews.
+However, the data is only processed for preview generation and not stored.
 Below, you can find an example request for the first page:
 **Request:**
 ```curl